MohammadAz772/MohammadAz772/README.md

 <!--
 **MohammadAz772/MohammadAz772** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-# 👋 Hi, I'm Mohammad Az
+# 👋 Hi, I'm Muhammad Az
 🚀 AI | NLP | AR/VR for Education | Deep Learning Enthusiast

 I’m passionate about building **AI-powered educational platforms** for kids, combining